Q: Why did Ixquick decide to take leap steps in June 2006 and in January 2009?

 So the IP address is unique to the specific computer or router, but may change from day to day.
 The User ID is unique for one specific search engine or website.

-The combination of the both delivers extensive possibilities to track users' behaviour, especially for internet conglomerates with multiple services where the users information can be combined.
+The combination of the both delivers extensive possibilities to track users' behavior, especially for internet conglomerates with multiple services where the users information can be combined.

 Tracking within a site is typically done with the aim of producing usage statistics, while tracking across sites with so-called third party cookies, is typically done by advertising companies to produce anonymous user profiles.
 These profiles are then used to target advertising (deciding which advertising image to show) based on the user's profile.
 But advertising companies are just one of many groups that may take an interest in user profiles.
 Ixquick deletes both the IP address and the User ID cookie.
 Ixquick does not record IP addresses or use Unique ID cookies.